phamlauren/w4156-describe-that/README.md

 ### The **VIP** story

-At this point in project implementation, a VIP can search for a video via its YouTube link, access the video's AD if it exists, and request AD for a video if it does not already exist.
+At this point in project implementation, a VIP can search for a video via its YouTube link, access the video's various AD if it exists, and request or upvote another user's request for AD for a specific video if AD does not already exist for that video.
+A video can have requests in multiple languages.

 ### The describer story

-At this point in project implementation, a describer can search for a video via its YouTube link and add a single text description to it which will be generated to audio by Google Text-to-Speech.
-Only one description is allowed per video description track, and only one description track is allowed per video for this iteration.
+At this point in project implementation, a describer can search for a video via its YouTube link, select a language in which to describe, and add multiple descriptions.
+Each description can either be recorded or written, the latter which will be generated to audio by Google Text-To-Speech.
+Each description can be designated inline, which means that it will play on top of the original video audio, or extended, which means that the video will pause while the AD is being played.
+A video can have multiple AD tracks and in multiple languages.

 ### Bonus: the user story

 A user can be a VIP and/or a describer.
-A describer is required to be a user, while a VIP is not required to be a user at the moment.
-People can create a new user and existing users can "log in."
-At the moment, the notion of logging in is nominal.
+A describer is required to be a user, while a VIP is not required to be a user unless they want to request AD or upvote a request. **Describe-That!** depends on **Auth0**, so users are redirected to **Auth0**'s login page to login.
+Upon first login, the user is stored in a local user database and the username is default to **Auth0**'s default username, which is the username before the domain name of the email they use to log into **Auth0**.
+When a user is logged in, they can see their dashboard, which includes all of the AD tracks they've written, all of the videos for which they have requested or upvoted a request for AD and in which languages, and all of their comments.

 ## 3. Current (iter-2) status update from iter-1